Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Introduction

 \section{Introduction}

-Richard Fitzpatrick's 2026 article \cite{Fitzpatrick:2026} on current ramp-up and ramp-down in tokamaks, confusingly coupled a number of effects that are in principle separable.
-A disentanglement, Section \ref{sec:poloidal-flux}, shows his fundamental physics errors in the definition and evolution of the poloidal flux in tokamaks.
-In particular, Fitzpatrick: \begin{enumerate}
+Richard Fitzpatrick's 2026 Nuclear Fusion paper \cite{Fitzpatrick:2026} on current ramp-up and ramp-down in tokamaks, confusingly coupled a number of effects that are in principle separable.
+A disentanglement, Section \ref{sec:poloidal-flux}, shows the paper contains fundamental physics errors in the definition and evolution of the poloidal flux in tokamaks.
+In particular, that paper \cite{Fitzpatrick:2026}: \begin{enumerate}

-\item Did not explicitly include the changes in the flux in the central solenoid in his analysis, which is the only flux that is a directly controllable function of time.
+\item Did not explicitly include the changes in the flux in the central solenoid, $\psi_{sol}$, which is the only flux that is a directly controllable function of time.

 \item Neglected the part of the poloidal flux produced by the plasma current that lies outside of the plasma, which is most of the poloidal flux produced by the plasma current.